-Visit our website (see page 73) to obtain updates to datasheets and user documentation.
+Visit our website to obtain updates to datasheets and user documentation.

 The mechanical installation greatly affects the operation, safety and appearance of the system.
 Information is provided to mechanically install the unit such as mounting procedures and other recommendations for the proper mechanical installation of the unit.